Wells Psychology

 Wells Psychology warmly welcomes and celebrates neurodiversity, and proudly supports the LGBTQIA+ community.

 In the spirit of reconciliation Wells Psychology acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
-We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 Copyright © 2025 Wells Psychology - All Rights Reserved